glouppe/info8010-deep-learning/lecture6.md

 ---

+class: middle

+Convolution and pooling layers reduce the input width and height, or keep them unchanged.

+Semantic segmentation requires to predict values for each pixel, and therefore needs to increase input width and height.

+???

+Fully connected layers could be used for that purpose but would face the same limitations as before (spatial specialization, too many parameters).

+Ideally, we would like layers that implement the inverse of convolutional and pooling layers.

+---

 # Transposed convolution

-The convolution and pooling layers introduced so far often reduce the input width and height, or keep them unchanged.
-- Semantic segmentation requires to predict values for each pixel, and therefore needs to increase input width and height.
-- Fully connected layers could be used for that purpose but would face the same limitations as before (spatial specialization, too many parameters).
-- Ideally, we would like layers that implement the inverse of convolutional and pooling layers.

----

-class: middle

 A **transposed convolution** is a convolution where the implementation of the forward and backward passes are swapped.